FabricationsHQ - Putting the Words to the Music

 A

-nd how 'I' never became a bona fide Kiss Klassic is beyond me.
+nd how the big-beat, bombast and chant rock of 'I' never became a bona fide Kiss Klassic remains a mystery to this day...

-The Elder sold in such low numbers the band decided against the idea of pursuing a planned sequel, which is a shame.
+The Elder was such a commercial flop (and serious financial worry for both KISS and then record label Casablanca) the band decided against the idea of pursuing a planned sequel.

-But, quite frankly, I doubt they would ever revisit the idea even if tempted to do so because, nearly thirty years on from that Elder statement KISS, without original drummer Peter Criss and guitarist Ace Frehley but with the original costumes and face painted characters, are delivering exactly what the majority want to see.
+While that's unfortunate, the musical reality of the situation is that nearly thirty years on from that Elder statement (or crowning folly), KISS, without original drummer Peter Criss and guitarist Ace Frehley but with the original costumes and face painted characters, are delivering exactly what the majority want to see.

 And, with Sonic Boom, delivering exactly what the KISS Army want to hear.